Unlock Common Sense Savings!

 Using alcohol-based hand sanitizers is the next best thing to washing hands with detergent and water.
 When this choice is not accessible, people can use waterless hand sanitizer gels, foams or sprays that contain 60–90% alcohol.

 Rubbing alcohol can be used to clean dirty surfaces around the house, but handling it should be done with care, since rubbing alcohol alone may damage some surfaces.
 A safer way to clean surfaces is with Common Sense long lasting surface protectant.
-This product uses the same germ killing technology as our Common Sense hand sanitizer, but with a formula made to sanitize frequently touched surfaces.
+This product uses the same germ killing technology as our Common Sense hand sanitizer, but with a more concentrated formula made to sanitize frequently touched surfaces.
 This product is also perfect for cleaning surfaces that come in contact with food around your home or business.

 Frequently Asked Questions